dmmosh/wettestsock/README.md

 computer science major with stats minor i upload almost all my code here

-ucf IT department is ass
+ucf IT department is NOT GOOD

                   .----.
       .---------. | == |